acloudstack/aws-labs/iam/README.md

     - You define how your user access your user accounts
     - You decide what is your password policy - number of characters, rotation
     - What is your restriction policy - least previlege

 ---

+## Principal
+- A Principal is a Person or Application that can make a request for an action or operation on an AWS Resource.
+- User
+- Federated User
+- Role
+- Application
+  - Secret Key
+  - Role

+---

+## Policy
+- Resource Based Policy - Attached to Resource
+- Identity Based Policy - Attached to Principal
+-

+---